Silver-haired Bat (Lasionycteris noctivagans)

 Silver-haired bats have pelage that is dark brown or, more commonly, black with silver tips to each hair, which gives this species its well-deserved name.

-North American Range: The species is found throughout the United States outside of its hottest deserts and peninsular Florida.
+The species is found throughout the United States outside its hottest deserts and peninsular Florida.
 It occurs broadly across southern Canada and has an extremely limited range into the northeastern corner of Mexico.

-Characteristics: The silver-haired bat is one of the slowest flying bats in the U.S. often flying close to the ground.
-Abundant especially in old-growth forest, they may also be found foraging over grasslands and meadows in They feed and drink often in the vicinity of woodland ponds and streams and often forage in open areas adjacent forest canopies, especially in coniferous forests.
+The silver-haired bat is one of the slowest flying bats in the U.S., often flying close to the ground.
+Abundant, especially in old-growth forests, they may also be found foraging over grasslands and meadows.
+They feed and often drink in the vicinity of woodland ponds and streams and often forage in open areas adjacent to forest canopies, especially in coniferous forests.

-Breeding: Silver-haired bats breeds in fall and young are born during a relatively short period within April and May.
+Silver-haired bats breed in the fall, and young are born during a relatively short period between April and May.
 Typically, two pups are born to each female.

 Distinguishing echolocation calls: silver-haired bat vs. hoary bat

-Conversely, the hoary bat (Aeorestes cinereus) employ single harmonic search–approach calls that are low (17-20 kHz), essentially constant frequency signals.
-Calls of this design are suited for long-range target detection in open air situations, which is the foraging strategy used by the hoary bat.
+Conversely, the hoary bat (Aeorestes cinereus) employs single harmonic search–approach calls that are low (17-20 kHz), essentially constant frequency signals.
+Calls of this design are suited for long-range target detection in open-air situations, which is the foraging strategy used by the hoary bat.

 Barclay, R. M. B. 1986.
 The echolocation calls of hoary (Lasiurus cinereus) and silver-haired (Lasionycteris noctivagans) bats as adaptations for long- versus short-range foraging strategies and the consequences for prey selection Canadian Journal of Zoology.
 64(12): 2700-2705.